AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/create-projects.md

    1. Choose whether to create a blank project or a blank mobile scorecard

       * **Blank project** if you plan to share your analysis from the browser
-      * [!UICONTROL **Blank mobile scorecard**](/help/analyze/mobile-app/curator.md) if you plan to share your analysis from the Adobe Analytics dashboards mobile app.
+      * [**Blank mobile scorecard**](/help/analyze/mobile-app/curator.md) if you plan to share your analysis from the Adobe Analytics dashboards mobile app.

    1. Select [!UICONTROL **Create**].